See and experience,

-In the centre of Naantali you will find Casa Haartman, the historic home and studio of Finnish artist Axel Haartman and his wife Hedvig.
-The building was designed by Finnish architect Erik Bryggman in 1925.
-The classical building and its richly decorated interior form a unique and authentic environment.
+Located in the heart of Naantali, Casa Haartman is the atelier home of the late artist Axel Haartman and his wife Hedvig.
+The building was designed by the Finnish architect Erik Bryggman in 1925 with Italian influences.
+Together with the plain façade, the richly decorated interiors and extensive art collection offer a unique and authentic architectural experience.

 Axel and Hedvig Haartman’s artist residence displays original furniture, items, textiles and Haartman’s own works of art as well as art by Victor Westerholm, Fanny Churberg and Wäinö Aaltonen, among others.
 The plastered stone house, designed by Erik Bryggman and completed in 1926, represents Nordic classicism.

 Axel Haartman (1877–1969) was born in Turku and grew up in the Saustila Manor in Sauvo and later on in Turku.
 His home and the surrounding lush garden were the inspiration for many of his paintings.
 His wife Hedvig (née Stolpe) was his favourite model.
 Axel Haartman was not only a painter, but also a critic, illustrator and culture correspondent.
 As the intendant at Turku Art Museum he played a major role in the art field of Finland.
 The Haartmans felt that their home was the most important work of Axel and wanted it to be preserved in its original state.
 The Åbo Akademi University Foundation owns and maintains Casa Haartman.

 If you want, you can combine your visit to Casa Haartman with a trip to Naantali Museum and Louhisaari Manor.

 Tutustu myös käynnilläsi Naantalin museoon sekä Louhisaaren kartanolinnaan.

 We accept Museum Card, Eazybreak and Smartum vouchers.